alloademola/project-6/README.md

  we are using the command below and this is the only logical volume we are to created

- sudo lvcreate -n db-lv -L 20G database-vg
+ sudo lvcreate -n db-lv -L 20G vg-database

  <img width="984" alt="Screenshot 2023-02-01 at 00 36 02" src="https://user-images.githubusercontent.com/118350020/215908230-b3e8ae23-40e2-4130-8674-bcf6d788991e.png">